xavier268/mywebdriver/README.md

 # mywebdriver : customized webdriver and utilities

-These helper classes are designed to run either with a configured firefox/chrome/... webdriver or with a "standalone server" hub.
+These helper classes are designed to run either with a configured firefox/chrome/... webdriver or with a "standalone server" hub/grid.

 See the tests for demos on how to use